 "InsideOut Empowerment" tells us that we have five basic needs.
-We all have them; the strength of each is unique to each individual and they appear to be genetically programmed.
-That's not to say that circumstances, culture, stage of development and other factors don't impact the experience of these needs, but we are wired with a genetically determined profile that stays fairly stable throughout our lives.
-(To learn about your profile, take this free assessment.)
+We all have them; the strength of each is unique to each individual and they appear genetically programmed.
+That's not to say that circumstances, culture, stage of development and other factors don't impact these needs, but we have a genetically determined profile that stays fairly stable throughout our lives.

 A relationship destroyer is looking at your partner, deciding he or she is deficient in some way and then attempting to "make" him or her different.
 It's not that people can't change; they can.
 It's that they won't do it just because you want them to change!